-A verbal reasoning test is much more fair on candidates than a subjective form of assessment such as an interview because it presents questions of similar difficulty to all candidates and is objectively scored.
+If it's done properly, yes.
+A verbal reasoning test is much more fair on candidates than a subjective form of assessment, such as an unstructured interview, because it presents questions of similar difficulty to all candidates and is objectively scored.
 The results from verbal reasoning tests also tend to be less affected by background or race, so they are beneficial to both candidates and employers.

 What will my test be like?